-Write no more than 25 words for each Outcome.
+Write no more that Write no more than 25 words for each Outcome.
 Please use SMAF Please use SMART Indicators and concrete proposals to evidence achievement.
-This will be follow This will be followed up in Project Monitoring Outcome Description Indicator or Proposed evidence Measure Outcome 1 Improved pedestrian Less complaints Councillor Feedback Safety about safety
+This will be follow ed up in Project Monitor ing Outcome Description Indicator or Proposed evidence Measure Outcome 1 Improved pedestrian Less complaints Councillor Feedback Safety about safety